-Project concepts are defined on a conceptual level based on limited information similar to AACE International Class 5 Estimate1.
+Projects are conceptualized based on limited information similar to AACE International Class 5 Estimate1.
 Project concept definitions include water sources, facilities, yield, and assumptions.
 Project concepts are characterized by size and capacity of the recharge area; preliminary cost estimate; preliminary timeframe to complete; and relative environmental impacts and permitting requirements.
 Advantages and disadvantages for each recharge option are presented at the end of this section.